regebro/tzlocal/README.rst

 for pytz compatibility) with the local timezone information, under Unix and Windows.

-It requires Python 3.6 or later, and will use the ``backports.tzinfo`` package, for Python 3.6 to 3.8.
+It requires Python 3.7 or later, and will use the ``backports.tzinfo`` package, for Python 3.7 and 3.8.

 This module attempts to fix a glaring hole in the ``pytz`` and ``zoneinfo`` modules, that there is no way to get the local timezone information, unless